bluegreen-labs/MCD10A1/README.md

 My code fuses the two data streams using a maximum value approach to account for this bias.
 More importantly, the script also generates a derived snow phenology product where I calculate snow melt in spring and and snow accumulation in autumn.

-Finally, the script runs a simple regression analysis to mark trends in snow melt dates, answering the question if snow melt occurs later or earlier with each passing year!?
+As an example the script runs a simple regression analysis to mark trends in snow melt dates, answering the question if snow melt occurs later or earlier over time.

 ## Using the code